 From the last years of Henry VIII’s reign in the 1540s until the Puritans shut down the theaters a century later in 1642, the population of London and vicinity doubled from 100,000 to 200,000.
-Because disreputable activity was banned from the city proper, the suburbs to the north and south of the city filled the void.
+Because unwholesome activity was banned from the city proper, the suburbs to the north and south filled the void.
 Southwark experienced much of this growth.
-Disreputable activity – animal baiting and the playhouses – attracted all the social classes.
-The logistics of cross-river transportation were hardly straightforward, though, and had significant repercussions.
-The gentility and others reasonably well off could hire private ferries to cross the Thames; everyone else had to use London Bridge.
-Walking across the bridge was not a simple matter when thousands were trying to make their way in both directions on foot, horse and cart; the traffic jams around the bridge were infamous.
-Returning to the city via the bridge after dusk when the performances ended must have been an unpleasant prospect, particularly as the city gates shut at sundown.
-Many theatergoers would have stayed put overnight in the local inns and taverns.
-Surely many as well, having skipped their day job to catch a performance, were fired for absenteeism and set themselves up in Southwark for good.
-It’s known that the city’s main justification for threatening to close down the theaters was not their ostensible indecency but the loss of economic revenue from the 15-20% of the city population who regularly attended plays and skipped work in order to do so (each of the 9 outdoor playhouses over the 70 years of theatrical life in Renaissance London had up to 1,000,000 visits per year).
-To the mix of this large theater-going riffraff hanging out more or less permanently in Southwark without game occupation, add the thousands of unemployed migrants continuously pouring in from outlying areas, and you have a very interesting demographic situation.
+The disreputable pastimes of animal baiting and the playhouses attracted all the social classes.
+The logistics of cross-river transportation were daunting, though, and had significant repercussions.
+The nobility and the well off could hire private ferries to cross the Thames; everyone else had to use London Bridge.
+Walking across the bridge was not a simple matter when thousands were trying to make their way in both directions on foot, horse and cart.
+The ensuing traffic jams were infamous.
+Racing back to the city via the bridge after dusk when the performances had ended must have been an unpleasant prospect, particularly as the city gates shut at sundown.
+Many theatergoers would have stayed put overnight in nearby inns and taverns.
+The heads of the executed were stuck on pikes at the gate to warn the same theater-goes against the temptations of crime.
+Others were fired for absenteeism after skipping their day job to catch a performance, and ended up in Southwark for good.

 Shakespeare was not particularly interested in animal baiting.
 References crop up here and there in his plays but no more frequently than other stock animal metaphors such as falconry and hunting.
-If any group held distaste for animal baiting it would have been the dramatists, as they were in direct competition with the baiting companies for audiences.
-Playwrights were also poets, wordsmiths with a higher calling than base entertainment and with a more capacious empathy for pain and suffering, hence Shakespeare’s comparing of several of his major characters (Gloucester in King Lear, Macbeth) to a bear tied at the stake.
+If any group held distaste for animal baiting it would have been the dramatists, who were in direct competition with the baiting companies for audiences.
+Playwrights were poets, wordsmiths with a higher calling than base entertainment and with a more capacious empathy for pain and suffering.
+Hence Shakespeare’s comparison of some of his major characters (Gloucester in King Lear, Macbeth) to a bear tied at the stake.
 The most famous mention occurs in The Winter’s Tale, when Antigonus is attacked and killed by a bear, and the stage direction calls for a bear (3.3.57).
-Due to the lack of any explicit evidence that a real bear was employed, fussy scholars assume it must have been a mock bear.
-But an actor prancing across the stage in a bear costume would have struck the audience as ludicrous, whereas a real bear would not only have been a clever selling point, they were readily available at the bear kennel near the baiting arena only a stone’s throw away.
-Clearly a live bear was used, although probably a tame one yanked across the stage on a discreet leash, just scary enough, that is, to give the audience a start.
-And I don’t think Shakespeare employed the bear as a mere compensatory gesture to the vulgar half of the audience accustomed to more visceral entertainment.
+Fussy scholars assume it was most likely a mock bear, absent explicit evidence a real animal was employed.
+But an actor prancing across the stage in a bear costume would have struck the audience as ludicrous, whereas a real one would not only have been a clever selling point, they were readily available at the bear kennel near the baiting arena only a short walk away.
+Clearly a live bear was used, although probably one tame enough to yank across the stage on a discreet leash, just scary enough, that is, to give the audience a start.
+And I don’t think Shakespeare employed the bear as a mere compensatory gesture to the vulgar half accustomed to visceral entertainment.
 That would have been too easy.
-We might assume a more hostile wit, a sardonic baiting of his very audience, as if to say, “Here’s your bear, let’s hope the leash doesn’t break!”
+We might assume a hostile wit, a sardonic baiting of his very audience, as if to say, “Here’s your bear, let’s hope the leash doesn’t break!”

-Shakespeare’s fellow playwright and friend Ben Jonson echoed this contempt for the seedy nature of bear-baiting in his Bartholomew Fair performed at the Hope a few years later, whose removable stage allowed it to function as both a playhouse and a bear-baiting arena.
-At the play’s opening, the stage back in place, a clown in the guise of a stagehand speaks directly to the audience in the “ground” or “pit” (the standing area in front of the stage for the cheapest admission) as if to a leftover bear-baiting crowd—and they may indeed have largely been the same crowd – who have been growing restless for more entertainment and tossing apple cores onto the stage, when a prompter (Book-Holder) probably stationed in the pit interrupts disdainfully,
+Shakespeare’s friend and fellow playwright Ben Jonson echoed this contempt for the seedy nature of bear baiting in his Bartholomew Fair, performed at the Hope a few years later, whose removable stage allowed it to function as both playhouse and animal-baiting arena.
+At the play’s opening, the stage back in place, a clown in the guise of a stagehand speaks to those in the “ground” or “pit” (the standing audience with the cheapest admission) as if to a leftover bear-baiting crowd—and they may indeed have been the same crowd—now growing restless for the next entertainment and tossing apple cores onto the stage, when a prompter (Book-Holder) stationed in the pit interrupts disdainfully:

 Book-Holder: How now?
 What rare discourse are you fall’n upon?
 Ha! ha’ you found any familiars here, that you are so free?
 What’s the business?